Trushali29/Air-Quality-Analysis/README.md

 # Conduct Product Market Fit Research for Air Purifier Development Using AQI Analytics

-This is the Resume Project for conducting a product market fit analysis on air purifiers.
-This challenge is powered by Codebasics platform and sponsored by dataful platform for providing data to gain insights.
+This is the Resume Project Challenge for conducting a product market fit analysis on air purifiers.
+This challenge is powered by Codebasics platform and sponsored by dataful platform.

 ## **PROBLEM STATEMENT**

 According to the IQ air reports around the world there are 20 air polluted urban cities which have higher AQI index out of which 14 cities are from India.

-To Tackle with this AirPure Innovations is a startup born out of the air quality crisis in India.
+To tackle with this AirPure Innovations is a startup born out of the air quality crisis in India.
 The company is in the early stages of the product development and is unsure whether there is a strong, sustained demand for its air purifier product.

  They want to understand the patterns of the AQI across Indian states before committing to Production and R\&D by answering the critical questions: